kvutien/Tutorial-truffle-react-hooks/devtutorial/devTuto-1.md

 ...
 contracts_build_directory: path.join(__dirname, "client/src/contracts"),
 ```
 Now we can start making the code.
-We start with [the backend](./devTuto-2.md), that is in the folder `contracts`, and the frontend that is in the folder `client/src`.
+We start with [the Solidity backend](./devTuto-2.md), that is in the folder `contracts`, and the frontend that is in the folder `client/src`.